openaps/docs/docs/docs/walkthrough/phase-4/ifttt-google-assistant.md

 * Test your Google Assistant request by saying "Ok Google" and then speaking whatever your trigger saying was.
 * Go to your Nightscout site and look for the entry
-  * Mine shows in about 5 seconds
+  * It should show in about 5 seconds
   * If you don't see the entry, go back to IFTTT and review the applet activity log under the applets settings for any errors

 ## Create more events / requests: